 More a vision than a concrete solution, St Symeon's perception of the human being relative to the universe provides a gauge for the use of scientific data.
 St Symeon addresses the misuse of material goods, social inequality due to privatizing what belongs to the community and waste due to excessive wealth.
-He bemoans the rape of the earth.

-Claiming that the duty of the human being is to elevate creation to a state of beauty consistent with the intentions of the Creator, Symeon charges humanity with the awesome task of perceiving the Word of God within creation and bringing that logos, that word, to fruition.
+Claiming that the duty of the human being is to elevate creation to a state of beauty consistent with the intentions of the Creator, St Symeon charges humanity with the awesome task of perceiving the Word of God within creation and bringing that logos, that word, to fruition.

-Anestis Keselopoulos is the Director of the Department of Ethics and Sociology at the Aristotle University of Thessaloniki.
+About the Author: Anestis Keselopoulos is the Director of the Department of Ethics and Sociology at the Aristotle University of Thessaloniki.